puppetlabs/bolt/documentation/writing_plans.md

 ## Puppet and Ruby functions in plans

-You can define and call Puppet language and Ruby functions in plans.
+You can define and call Puppet language functions and Ruby functions in plans.

 This is useful for packaging common general logic in your plan.
 You can also call the plan functions, such as `run_task` or `run_plan`, from within a function.

 Not all Puppet language constructs are allowed in plans.
 The following constructs are not allowed:

--   Defined types.
+-   Defined types
--   Classes.
+-   Classes
 -   Resource expressions, such as `file { title: mode => '0777' }`
 -   Resource default expressions, such as `File { mode => '0666' }`
 -   Resource overrides, such as `File['/tmp/foo'] { mode => '0444' }`
 -   Relationship operators: `-> <- ~> <~`
--   Functions that operate on a catalog: `include`, `require`, `contain`, `create_resources`.
+-   Functions that operate on a catalog: `include`, `require`, `contain`, `create_resources`
 -   Collector expressions, such as `SomeType <| |>`, `SomeType <<| |>>`
 -   ERB templates are not supported.
-Use EPP instead.
+Use EPP instead

 Be aware of a few other Puppet behaviors in plans: